Is Your Business Ready for Ransomware’s Data Extortion Tactics? A Deep Dive into the Evolving Threat

 • Developers: Developers create and support ransomware programs through their hacking knowledge.
 They provide uninterrupted maintenance alongside technical help, which ensures their ransomware stays useful while avoiding detection.

-• Affiliates: The attack execution falls under affiliates since they perform them.
+• Affiliates: The attack execution falls under affiliates since they perform it.
 The ransomware becomes available after the affiliate pays either through a subscription plan or a ransomware payment.
 Then, after payment, the developers give affiliates easy-to-use platforms that allow individuals who lack technical knowledge to execute successful attacks.

 • Victims: The ransomware delivers harm to business entities and government departments, as well as private individuals who become its targets.
 When ransomware reaches their computer systems, it silently encrypts vital files until their access is blocked.
 Attackers request payments that function as ransom to recover the data access code following encryption.